QuantEcon/lecture-source-py/source/rst/harrison_kreps.rst

 In particular, we compare equilibrium price functions under the following alternative assumptions about beliefs:

 #.
-There is only one type of agent, either :math:`a` or :math:`b`
+There is only one type of agent, either :math:`a` or :math:`b`.

 #.
 There are two types of agents differentiated only by their beliefs.
-Each type of agent has sufficient resources to purchase all of the asset (Harrison and Kreps's setting)
+Each type of agent has sufficient resources to purchase all of the asset (Harrison and Kreps's setting).

 #.
-There are two types of agents with different beliefs, but because of limited wealth and/or limited leverage, both types of investors hold the asset each period
+There are two types of agents with different beliefs, but because of limited wealth and/or limited leverage, both types of investors hold the asset each period.